Find synonyms Find exact match

 Given the decreased prevalence of occult bacteremia in the post-conjugate vaccine era, a less aggressive approach to the management of completely immunized, well-appearing, febrile (≥39ºC) children 3 to 36 months of age who do not have a focal source of infection appears reasonable [35,40,41].
 (See 'Initial approach' below.)

-A cost-effectiveness decision analysis of evaluation and management strategies for FWS in the post-conjugate vaccine era considered negative aspects of diagnostic testing and treatment and used cases of meningitis and lives saved as outcome measures .
+A cost-effectiveness decision analysis of evaluation and management strategies for fever without a source (FWS) in the post-conjugate vaccine era considered negative aspects of diagnostic testing and treatment and used cases of meningitis and lives saved as outcome measures .
 The management strategies evaluated were no work-up, clinical judgment, blood culture, blood culture plus antibiotics, WBC plus blood culture and antibiotics, and WBC plus selective blood culture and antibiotics.
 The following observations were noted:

 ●Assuming a rate of pneumococcal bacteremia of >1.5 percent, WBC plus selective blood culture and antibiotics was the most cost-effective approach.